NIEHS/DSFMix/README.md

 206M
 ```

-# A quick look at the output by DSFMix
+# A quick look to the output by DSFMix

 Within **output folder**, **orig_spade/spadeforest** subfolder, there is
 the plot of the Dynamic Spade Forest (DSF), colored by the medians of